How are limited company dividends taxed?

 How often can my company declare dividends?

-There are no rules which determine how often you can declare dividends, although some suggest you don’t declare dividends too often – to prevent regular distributions appearing to be ‘disguised salary’.
+No rules determine how often you can declare dividends, although some suggest not declaring them too often to prevent regular distributions from appearing to be ‘disguised salary’.

-Many small limited owners tend to pay dividends on a quarterly or bi-annual basis and opt to pay themselves a monthly salary.
+Many small limited owners tend to pay dividends quarterly or bi-annually and opt to pay themselves a monthly salary.

 What if you overpay dividends?